sakhadib/mamaVCS/readme.md

-Here's a **`README.md`** for your **mama VCS** project, which includes installation steps, instructions on adding it to the PATH, and a detailed guide to using the commands.

----

 # **Mama VCS**
 A simple version control system (VCS) implemented in Python, allowing users to track changes, commit files, and manage repositories in a simple way.